-A bottle of Hendricks Gin retails £50 more economical than Gordon's.
+A bottle of Hendricks Gin retails in around £50 more economical than Gordon's.
 In 1986, the Lillet family changed their recipe, making it sweeter.
-Many cocktail aficionados encourage substituting the Lillet for Cocchi Americano for a more bitter finish to recapture the Vesper's original taste.
+Today many cocktail aficionados encourage substituting the Lillet for Cocchi Americano for a more bitter finish to recapture the Vesper's original taste.

 Cost per Cocktail (Minimum of 11 servings)

 • £6.36 per cocktail with Hendricks & Cocchi Americano.